daniel kaluuya talks samuel l. jackson, racism, and real life horror

 People are dying because of that.
 Away from acting, because acting is acting, in the real world black people are being devalued.
 Black and cheap shouldn't be in the same sentence.
 No black man is cheap, no black woman is cheap, no black person is cheap.
 We're priceless.
 But big up Sam.
 He's broken the doors for us.
 Denzel Washington's broken doors, Jamie Foxx's broken doors; which is why I can even have the thoughts I'm having because of what they've done.

-The way in which racism works, how it gets internalised is incredibly well handled by you on screen.
+You handle the way in which racism works, and how it gets internalized, incredibly well on screen.
 What were you thinking about in the role?